gpeterson406/Greenwood_Book/_book/07-simpleLinearRegressionInference.md

 for the true mean at potentially more interesting values of $x$ in Section \@ref(section7-7).
-To trust the results from these confidence intervals, all the regression validity conditions need to be met (or at least close to met).
+To trust the results from these confidence intervals, all the regression validity conditions need to be met (or at least close to met). \index{validity conditions}

 \indent The only hypothesis test of interest in this situation is for the slope coefficient.
+\index{hypothesis testing}
 To develop the hypotheses of interest in SLR, note the effect of having $\beta_1=0$ in the mean of the regression equation,
 $\mu_{y_i} = \beta_0 + \beta_1x_i = \beta_0 + 0x_i = \beta_0$.
 This is the "intercept-only" or "mean-only" model that suggests that